(she/her)

 My greatest strength as a provider is my ability to create a safe and welcoming environment from a place of warmth, kindness and compassion.
 I listen to your needs and ask thought provoking questions that guide self discovery as we work together to identify and reach your goals.
 I'm a lifelong learner and continue to work on expanding my areas of expertise in order to pass that new knowledge on to my clients.

 I'm best positioned to serve clients who are looking to learn coping skills and interventions that they can implement on a regular basis to form healthy habits and improve feelings of wellbeing and life satisfaction.
 My clients should be ready to practice skills and interventions between sessions to reinforce what is learned in session.
-In addition to talk therapy I utliize a variety of techniques within treatment which helps prevent therapeutic burnout and boredom.
-Some techniques you may encounter might be bibliotherapy, journaling, creative interventions such as art or music therapy and movement therapy.
+In addition to talk therapy I utliize a variety of techniques within treatment such as bibliotherapy, journaling, mindfulness, creative interventions such as art or music therapy and movement therapy.
+This helps to prevent therapeutic burnout and keeps your treatment interesting and fun.

 Integrative